nalves599/bling-bank-sirs-project/REPORT.md

 ### 2.3.
 Security Challenge

-To create a payment order, the same procedure as the creation of an account is followed. - TODO COMPLEMENT
+To create a payment order, the same procedure as the creation of an account is followed.

 Finnaly, to sign a payment, i.e. to approve a payment order, the client will transfer an hash of the payment and then use the CLI to sign it.
 After this is done, it will send the signed hash to the server encrypted with the session key.
 The server will then verify the signature and if it is valid, it will update the payment order on the database with the new signature.
 When a payment has all necessary signatures, it will be executed and the server will update the account movements and the account balance.